Private Service · Saint-Tropez

 Longer and Alpine routes: on request

-Nice–Saint-Tropez, Nice–Cannes and Geneva–Courchevel are charter-based rather than per-seat, so pricing depends on the aircraft, the date and the season — Alpine winter slots in particular.
+Nice–Saint-Tropez, Nice–Cannes and Geneva–Courchevel are charter-based, so pricing depends on aircraft, date and season.
 These are quoted individually on request.
-Indicative figures on this page are public market references, not a Prestigo quote.

 The ground legs are the fixed part

-While the helicopter fare varies with the operator, Prestigo's chauffeur legs at each end are quoted at fixed prices in writing, exactly like any of our road transfers.
-You always know the cost of the door-to-heliport and heliport-to-door portions before you travel.
+While the helicopter fare varies with the operator, Prestigo's chauffeur legs at each end are quoted at fixed prices in writing.

 Prestigo · Chauffeur · Saint‑Tropez